volusion/element/content/how-to/fetch-data-fast.md

 }
 ```

-With this simple change the `categories` and `menus` data will each be fetched concurrently, thus reducing latency.
+With this simple change, the `categories` and `menus` data will each be fetched concurrently, reducing latency.

-Please keep in mind the following:
+Please keep the following in mind:

-- Currently Element does not support async/await.
-You need to use promises.
-(This will be remedied soon.)
+- Currently, Element does not support async/await—you need to use promises.
+This will be remedied soon.
 - When fetching data, think about the dependencies between the information you are fetching.
-If no
-  dependency exists, fetch the data concurrently to reduce latency and exploit the fastest server side
+If no dependency exists, fetch the data concurrently to reduce latency and exploit the fastest server-side rendering possible.
-  rendering possible.